aris-space/asteria-rust-workshop/README.md

 - `avionics-mock` contains a tiny simulation of a rocket with gives you sensor data and controls the engine.
 - `flight-computer` then interacts with the avionics to take decisions.
 - `mission-control` interacts with the flight computer to send commands and display telemetry.
-- `protocols` contains serde definitions and helpers to communicate via JSON over HTTP between the other components.
+- `protocols` contains serde definitions and helpers to communicate via JSON over TCP between the other components.

 Additionally `introduction` should contain some small examples to get used to some concepts and tools such as:
 - `rustfmt`